After the establishment of the state of Israel in 1948, Jewish immigration to Israel continued to be a significant factor in the country's history

 2

-- Mass immigration: The years between 1948 and 1951 witnessed the largest migration ever to reach the shores of modern Israel, with approximately 688,000 immigrants coming to Israel during the country’s first three and a half years at an average of close to 200,000 a year.
-This mass immigration was a result of the war between Israel and the Arab states in 1948, which led to the displacement of many Jews living in Arab countries.2
+1. Mass immigration: The years between 1948 and 1951 witnessed the largest migration ever to reach the shores of modern Israel, with approximately 688,000 immigrants coming to Israel during the country’s first three and a half years at an average of close to 200,000 a year

-- Changes in immigration policies: Israel's immigration policies have changed over time, with the country embracing immigration of Jewish diaspora while sharply restricting labor migrants and asylum seekers.1
+3. Changes in immigration policies: Israel's immigration policies have changed over time, with the country embracing immigration of Jewish diaspora while sharply restricting labor migrants and asylum seekers

 5